 We are not able to accept students currently enrolled at the University of Michigan.

-- We seek rising seniors, bachelor’s degree holders, and those currently in terminal M.A. programs, who are United States citizens, permanent residents or non-U.S. citizens with DACA.
-Please note, those who are currently applying to enroll in a doctoral program for Fall 2017 are ineligible to participate in MICHHERS.
+- We seek rising seniors, bachelor’s degree holders, and those currently in terminal M.A. programs, who are United States citizens, permanent residents, or non-U.S. citizens with DACA.
+Please note, those who are currently applying to enroll in a doctoral program for Fall 2018 are ineligible to participate in MICHHERS.

 - To apply, students should have a compelling record of academic accomplishments.

-For 2017, students interested in the fields of English, History, Linguistics, Romance Languages and Literatures, Sociology (qualitative) and Women's Studies (any field in the humanities) are eligible.
+For 2018, students interested in the fields of Asian Languages and Cultures, Classical Studies, English, History, Linguistics, Romance Languages and Literatures, Sociology (qualitative) and Women's Studies (any field in the humanities) are eligible.

 Your application must include: